Find the Worker setup for you

 No setting up servers, nothing running all the time, and the only thing you need to maintain is your robot code and the Control Room process.

 Robocorp-Hosted Cloud Workers run in secure containers that are called up for the duration of the robot run and then deleted.
-Using the containers also means that scalability and parallel runs are there for you out of the box.
+Using the containers also means scalability and parallel runs are out of the box for you.

-A good chunk of RPA automation is just background work like communicating with APIs, reading data from Excel files, etc., all of which can be done on simple Linux containers that are just faster than a Windows machine in a lot of things.
+A good chunk of automation is just background work like communicating with APIs, reading data from Excel files, etc., all of which can be done on simple Linux containers that are just faster than a Windows machine in many things.

-Also, just about all browser automations can run on these containers, and you can even get screenshots from browser automations.
+Also, almost all browser automation tasks can run on containers; you can even get screenshots from automating web elements.

 Even if your automation requires some dedicated machine or application, that does not mean the whole process must run on that machine.